fempar/fempar/README.md

 **FEMPAR** compiles with GNU Fortran compiler 5.3.0 (and newer versions) and Intel Fortran compiler 16.0.0 (and newer versions).

+**NOTE**: we have detected that some tests (e.g., `test_poisson_unffited`) do **NOT** pass with GNU Fortran compiler 5.5.0 for `experimental` commit 2b44a887b4bd78fe847ea844a90d29d9f141123e due to what it seems to be a compiler BUG.
+Please also note that we do not actually know since which commit in `experimental` this is happening, but only that it happens at this one.
+Thus, avoid using this GNU Fortran compiler version.

 **FEMPAR** uses [CMake](https://cmake.org/) as a portable compilation system.

 The easiest way to compile **FEMPAR** under Linux is (with compilation of tests included):